 Hepatotoxicity

-In clinical trials of belinostat in patients with PTCL, the rates of serum enzyme elevations during therapy were usually less than 5%, and were above 5 times the ULN in only 1% to 2% of patients.
+belinostat in patients with PTCL, the rates of serum enzyme elevations during therapy were usually less than 5%, and were above 5 times the ULN in only 1% to 2% of patients.
 A single instance of severe acute liver injury leading to death from liver failure was reported in an open label trial of belinostat monotherapy in 120 patients with PTCL.
 The liver injury arose after 10 cycles of treatment and progressed despite drug discontinuation.
 Specific details were not provided.
 Thus, belinostat is considered to be a cause of acute liver injury but the timing of onset, associated features, clinical course and outcome have not been well defined.

 Likelihood score: D (possible cause of clinically apparent liver injury).